LK-Tmac1/GameofYouThrones/README.md

 ####Spark batch

-To "denormalize" the table row key and "precalculate" the accumulative sum statistics, Spark batch transform the raw data of user activity by the word-count-like method, i.e. mapping data to key value pair, and then reducing, sorting and grouping by keys.
+To denormalize the table row key and precalculate the accumulative sum statistics, Spark batch transform the raw data of user activity by the word-count-like method, i.e. mapping data to key value pair, and then reducing, sorting and grouping by keys.
 The most complicated part was to reduce the complexity of the program.
 For instance, the hourly (or half-hourly) basis data will be calculated first, then the accumulative sum of each half-/hour, then the daily basis, and finally the daily accumulative sum of each day.
 By doing so, the amount of work could be optimized.

 ![Query](image/spark-batch.jpg)